Cancer Patients & Survivors

 We want to give cancer patients and cancer survivors an extraordinary experience that brings them courage and confidence ... so we take them skydiving.
 Fear and uncertainty are very common with cancer patients and survivors, and skydiving empowers people with strength they never thought possible.

 It is estimated that 40% of Americans will be diagnosed with cancer sometime during their life.
 Imagine the feeling someone has when they hear this diagnosis.
 It is a feeling of fear, loneliness, helplessness, and doubts about their future.
 People diagnosed with cancer need to have encouragement about the battle they are facing, whether it be before or after treatment.

-This is why 2 Miles of Smiles takes cancer patients and survivors skydiving; it helps them face their fears, and it can be a powerful tool in helping those living with cancer find the strength to live life fearlessly with hope and optimism.
+Why does 2 Miles of Smiles provides this unique adventure activity for cancer patients and survivors?
+Because skydiving helps them face their fears, and it can be a powerful tool in helping those living with cancer find the strength to live life fearlessly with hope and optimism.